QGIS Python Console Basics

 • QgsProject.instance() returns a singleton reference to the currently open QGIS project.
 Modifying this object directly affects the active map canvas and legend.

-• project.mapLayers().values() returns a dictionary of all loaded layers.
+• project.mapLayers().values() returns all loaded layers.
 Filtering with isinstance(layer, QgsVectorLayer) ensures raster or mesh layers do not trigger geometry-related errors.

 • layer.fields() provides access to the attribute schema.
-Always verify feature_count > 0 before attempting data extraction to avoid index out-of-bounds exceptions.
+Always check layer.fields() is non-empty before indexing to avoid index out-of-bounds exceptions.

 Interactive Data Query and Selection

 The console excels at rapid spatial queries.
-The following snippet demonstrates how to select features matching a specific condition and export them to a memory layer for immediate analysis.
+The following snippet demonstrates how to select features matching a specific condition and export them using the Processing Framework.

 from qgis import processing